Ray Ferritto: Early life

 As a child, Ferritto was rebellious and often fought with other children in the neighborhood.
 He attended Roosevelt Junior High school, where he befriended Armond "Peeps" Farranti and Tommy LaCastro.
 He and Farranti obtained employment at a local grocer, but soon began stealing his chickens to sell on the local black market.
 After being taunted about his knee breeches, he stole long dress pants from a local clothier.
-He was 13 years old when he and Farranti ran away from home and burglarized a closed filling station in Ashtabula, Ohio, but were caught by police a few hours later.
+He was 13 years old when he and Farranti ran away from home and burglarized a closed gas station in Ashtabula, Ohio, but were caught by police a few hours later.

 Ferritto obtained a job at Urick Foundry when he was 14 years old after lying about his age.
 He suffered severely broken toes in one foot after a work-accident, and his family filed a lawsuit.
 The suit was settled for $50 when the foundry discovered Ray had lied about his age.

 A short time after his accident, Ferritto formed a gang called "The Wasps" with Farranti, LaCastro, and a few other local teenagers.
 For two years, the gang smashed vending machines at gas stations, movie theaters, and other businesses, looting them of their coins.
 They were caught after robbing a cigar store owned by Dominic A. "Dee" Adiutori, an associate of James "Westfield Jimmy" Salamone of the Buffalo crime family.
 (Note: In time, Dee Adiutori would himself become an associate of the Buffalo crime family.
 Salamone rose to become a made man and capo in the family.
 Dee Adiutori was convicted in January 1955 of running an illegal numbers racket and sentenced to one to 3-and-a-half years in prison.
 His sentence was commuted to time served by Pennsylvania Governor George M. Leader in November 1955.
 Adiutori was arrested for transporting illegal slot machines across state lines in 1983.
 He pleaded guilty.)
 A judge declined to sentence him after a local priest intervened on his behalf.

 Ferritto was drafted into the United States Marine Corps about June 1946.
 His mangled foot was unable to take the stress of boot camp.
 He was transferred to the Casualty Company in July, and discharged in October.